isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 and society.
 Overall, the rules and regulations are designed to create a safe and secure environment for all students to learn and for staff to carry out their duties.</p>
+<p>Respect, kindness, and inclusion are at the heart of our school community.
+It is fundamental to everything we do, shaping how we communicate, collaborate, and care for one another.
+Each member of the community shares the responsibility of creating a safe and supportive learning environment built on mutual respect and understanding.</p>
+<p>Any form of hurtful behaviour and bullying is wrong and unacceptable.
+Bullying can be cyber, physical, social/relational or verbal in nature.
+We also maintain a zero tolerance policy towards any unlawful or disruptive conduct, including intimidation and retaliation in all their forms.
+We will take action when informed of such cases.</p>
 <h3>Respect</h3>
 <ul data-tight="true" class="tight">
 <li>